danielbodnar/knowledge-graph/README.md

 * **Compare state standards**: Adapt content aligned to one state standard to other states, initially in math across Common Core State Standards and 15+ additional states
 * **Curriculum alignment:** Align your content or create additional materials aligned to curriculum (private-beta access only \- details below on how to join)

+Knowledge Graph is distributed as graph-native JSONL export files, making it accessible without specialized infrastructure.
+These files directly represent the underlying graph model, enabling developers to work with the data in graph databases, while remaining easy to ingest with standard data-processing tools.
+Developers can load the data into graph databases for relationship-centric querying or transform it for use in relational databases and data pipelines.
+This structure enables rich querying and supports AI-enhanced educational applications.

 For complete setup instructions and usage examples, see the [full docs](https://docs.learningcommons.org/knowledge-graph/).

 ## **Repository contents**